Skinwalker Ranch (film)

 Skinwalker Ranch (marketed in the UK as Skinwalkers) is a 2013 American found footage science fiction horror film directed by Devin McGinn and by Steve Berg.
 The movie had a video on demand and limited theatrical release on October 30, 2013, and stars Taylor Bateman, Steve Berg, and Michael Black.
-It is loosely based upon folklore surrounding the titular Utah-based Skinwalker Ranch, which is rumored to be the site of several UFO sightings.
+It is loosely based upon folklore surrounding the eponymous Utah-based Skinwalker Ranch, which is rumored to be the site of several UFO sightings.

 Synopsis

 Strange occurrences have been happening on the Skinwalker Ranch, which have culminated in the disappearance of the ranch owner's son.
 This prompts the dispatch of an investigative team to document the activity and look into the boy's disappearance by way of cameras set up throughout the ranch.
 The cameras record a series of increasingly eerie events and a warning by a Native American man, who tells the crew that their lives are in danger.